joshsamuelson/pltraining-dockeragent/README.md

-# pltraining/dockeragent
+# samuelson/dockeragent

-This module is used to configure simple Dockerized agent nodes for the classroom environment in Puppet Labs training courses.
-Unless you are an instructor, this is probably not the module you are looking for.
-It makes certain assumptions about the environment and is only flexible within the design specs of our training courses.
+This module is used to configure simple Dockerized agent nodes for use in training.
+Unless you are taking a course to learn puppet, this is probably not the module you are looking for.

 That being said, you're welcome to poke through it and see how we set things up.